-- 2.0 Board and Committee members All Board and Committee members must be fully paid up UKFL members - 2.1 Board The Board are the founding body of UKFL©.
+- 2.0 Board and Committee members All Board and Committee members must be fully paid up UKFL members. - 2.1 Board The Board Donna Culley, Joe Lamont and Vicki Dawe is the founding body of UKFL©.
 Its purpose is to oversee and take responsibility for the League, its rules, processes and officials.
 The Board will not be involved in the everyday running of UKFL© however will act as a support function and will be available for the Committee to consult.
 The Board will organise the Annual Conference and the administration of the Committee changes.
-The Board will remain static unless any founding members wish to be relieved from their post. - 2.2 Committee The Committee will consist of 5 members.
-All Committee members will be unrelated by team and family.
+The Board will remain static unless any founding members wish to be relieved from their post, and if this is to happen the remaining board will decide who or if the position is to be filled. - 2.2 Committee The Committee will consist of 5 members.
+All Committee members will be unrelated by team and family and must not be the spouse/partner of a Board member.
 Each Committee member must be actively involved within UKFL© in some capacity.
+Each Committee member must have been a member of UKFL© and in good standing for a least 4 years.
+A committee member must not be registered with any other UK flyball organisation (this does not include the Kennel club).
 If a Committee of 5 cannot be formed then the vacant position/s will be filled by member/s of the Board until the vacancy can be filled at its earliest convenience.
 The Board will find a suitable candidate to fill the position.
-That position, when filled, will match the term and rotation of the departing member.
+That position, when filled will match the term and rotation of the departing member.
 A Committee member will sit in post for 2 years before facing re-election.
 The cycle of the Committee, to ensure consistency, will be annually 2 seats and then 3 seats for re-election.
-A Committee member can only re-stand once, the totalling a 4 year maximum term in post before taking a mandatory 2 year break.
-Any member wishing to stand for a Committee position may nominate themselves using the online UKFL© Official Nomination form at least 90 days in advance of the Annual Conference.
+A Committee member can only re-stand once, totaling a 4 year maximum term in post before taking a mandatory 2 year break.
+Any member wishing to stand for a Committee position may nominate themselves using the online UKFL© Official Nomination form from 60 days before the form will then close 40 days in advance of the Annual Conference.
 In the lead up to the Annual Conference members will be invited to vote for their preferred Committee nominee.
-Voting will open 30 days in advance of the Annual Conference and close 7 days before.
+Voting will open

+30 days in advance of the Annual Conference and close 7 days before.
 The results of the Committee voting will be announced at the Annual Conference.